cunningr/dnac-api-client/docs/IntentApplicationPolicyApi.md

 # create an instance of the API class
 api_instance = dnac_api_client.IntentApplicationPolicyApi(dnac_api_client.ApiClient(configuration))
-application_id = '' # str |  (default to )
+application_id = 'application_id_example' # str |
-runsync = false # bool | Enable this parameter to execute the API and return a response synchronously (optional) (default to false) timeout = 10 # float | During synchronous execution, this defines the maximum time to wait for a response, before the API execution is terminated (optional) (default to 10)
+runsync = False # bool | Enable this parameter to execute the API and return a response synchronously (optional) (default to False) timeout = 10.0 # float | During synchronous execution, this defines the maximum time to wait for a response, before the API execution is terminated (optional) (default to 10.0)

 try:
     # Delete Application